Ry3nG/SC1015-Project-Smartphone-Sensor-Privacy-Leak/README.md

 2. Model fitting on activities
 3. Model fitting on Subjects
 4. Find out the parameter that contribute the most to the accuracy of the ML models
-6. Walking pattern exploration (less important, just some extend research)
+6. Walking pattern exploration (less important, just some extend research) ** remember to visulize, to show the possiblity

 ### ideas